Gaia Online: Monthly Collectibles

 Monthly Collectibles (previously known as Donation Items, also referred on site as MCs) are special items that can be bought with real money meant to support Gaia's maintenance and costs.
 Established in June 2003 after users of Gaia Online petitioned for a "donation system" in an attempt to increase site revenue, for every US$2.50 a user gives to the site, he or she receives an item known as a "Sealed Envelope" in his or her inventory.

-Sealed Envelopes go on sale the first day of every month and are released on the 15th of each month.
+Sealed Envelopes go on sale on the first day of every month and are released on the 15th of each month on.
 During August and September 2008, the envelopes were unsealed on the eighth, but on October 2, 2008, it was decided that the release date should be returned to the fifteenth.
 The Sealed Envelope disappears from the user's inventory and is replaced by a "Thank You Letter" for the current paid month (for example, a "Thank You Letter for August 2004" represents a payment made in that month of that year).
 Users are then able to open these virtual letters to choose one of two or three limited-edition items to be granted into their inventory from each letter.
 These items were known as Donation Items until potential legal problems prompted the name change.
 Monthly Collectible items and the "Thank You" letter items they are found in are specific to the month that they were released in: for example, the items found in the "Thank You" letter for April 2006 can only be found in that letter, and one could only purchase that letter in April 2006.

 Letters can be purchased over the phone, with a text message from a mobile phone, via PayPal, credit card, traditional mail or with Gaia Cash through the Cash Shop, "La Victoire".
 Envelopes and letters can be later bought and sold through user trades or through Marketplace.
 The production of these types of items were discontinued, with the final Monthly Collectibles released on March 15, 2017.